 Duchy College Stoke Climsland & Falmouth Marine School, have no on site accommodation for those under the age of 18, so this service puts students in touch with private providers who offer accommodation locally in their own homes as an information only service.

-All listed providers have either had, or agreed to have, a Disclosure and Barring Check completed (administered through the College) on all adults residing at the property.
 The college and the staff working at the college do not accept any responsibility for the quality or price of the accommodation offered.
 Students/parents choose their own accommodation from the lists which are sent to them, and students (and their parents) must ensure that the accommodation they book is of an acceptable standard before they move in.

 Lists of accommodation providers are put onto the college website each year and updated regularly.
 Student accommodation is limited, and lists are sent out on a “first come, first served” basis.